-The iPod Touch and iPhone make for great portable hacking devices, because to the naked eye they look nothing more than an ordinary Apple product.
+The iPod Touch, iPhone and iPad make for great portable hacking devices, because to the naked eye they look nothing more than an ordinary Apple product.
 To an experienced eye however, this of course is a deceiving statement as when you jailbreak your idevice there are numerous hacking programs at your disposal.
-You see programs such as Pirni-Pro, Metasploit and Nmap make the iPod Touch and iPhone one superb hacking device.
-While there are many hacking tools for your iDevice, in this tutorials you are going to learn how to use a newer hacking application called Pirni Pro!
+You see programs such as Pirni-Pro, Metasploit and Nmap make the iPod Touch, iPhone and iPad one superb hacking device.
+While there are many hacking tools for your iDevice, in this tutorial you are going to learn how to use a newer hacking application called Pirni Pro!

 In computer literate terms, Pirni Pro is basically a GUI to a Man in the Middle Attack that you can carry out on your iDevice.
 Man In the Middle Attack?
 Yes, on a network all of the traffic follows a pattern.
 You request a website on a device (whether it be a computer, phone, tablet etc…) and the signal is sent from your device, to the router and is sent back from the router to your device to load a specific internet page.
 What happens in a man in a middle attack is your iDevice, becomes the middle man in this request pattern.
 In other words your iDevice acts as an invisible 3rd party router that is only in place to record this network traffic.
 Take a look at the graph below for a better understanding…